- Last Updated: Wednesday, 15 July 2020 01:19

 photo by AleksandarNakic via iStock

 Using a longer focal length lens accomplishes a couple of things.

-First, longer focal lengths mean you have to be further away from the model, and they will likely appreciate that extra bit of personal space during their nude photography session.
+First, longer focal lengths mean you have to be further away from the model, and they will likely appreciate that extra bit of personal space during their session.
+See nude photography - main page here.

 Nude Photography Tip #9: Omit the Model’s Face

 If you’ve seen much boudoir photography or artistic nude photography, you know that often the model’s face doesn’t appear in the shot.

 Instead, as mentioned earlier, nude imagery often concentrates on the form of the human body.